BaristaLabs/Espresso-v8/README.md

 ## How to build and publish in Azure Devops

-Simply fork this repo, reference it in Azure Devops project, create a new YAML build pipeline, select the azure-pipelines.yml file from this repo and build.
+Simply fork this repo, reference it in Azure Devops project, create a new YAML build pipeline, select the azure-pipelines.yml file from this repo and queue a build.

+The included pipeline will check for the latest version of v8 against the nuget package name and build, pack and push a new nuget package if outdated.
+The author of this project uses a nightly trigger to check for new, stable v8 releases and automatically publish new builds.

-You might want to publish to a private nuget feed or change the package name, those exercises are left to the reader.
+Consumers of this project might want to change the package name or publish to a private nuget feed, those exercises are left to the reader.

 ## How to build and publish in a local dev environment